Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Risks.md

 The top part of the screen is the "workflow browser" which illustrates how the step relates to the workflow as a whole.
 It displays the current risk status in the middle, with the possible originating and destination transitions listed to either side.
 Clicking on either workflow transition name will take you to the appropriate workflow transition details page.
 This allows you to click through the whole workflow from start to finish without having to return to the workflow details page.

-This page allows you to define the behavior of the various risk fields (i.e. those that are a standard part of SpiraPlan® such as probability):
+This page allows you to define the behavior of the various risk fields:

 ![](img/Template_Risks_175.png)